‘Captain Marvel’ Gets Two Directors, Script Still In The Works

 Captain Marvel is a character the general public might not be as familiar with.
 Marvel does an excellent job of bringing lesser-known characters to the forefront in their movies and has the track record to show for it.
 Characters like Iron Man and Black Widow weren’t the A-List characters for Marvel, but they are now.
 Carol Danvers was actually Ms. Marvel before she became Captain Marvel.
 Her first appearance as Captain Marvel is a more recent development in the comics.
 In 2012, Kelly Sue DeConnick had Carol Danvers take the mantle of Captain Marvel.
 Her first appearance as Captain Marvel happens in Avenging Spider-Man No. 9 in 2012.

-So if you’re itching for some Captain Marvel before the movie is out, there are three different runs to check out with Carol Danvers.
+If you’re itching for some Captain Marvel before the movie is out, there are three different runs to check out with Carol Danvers.
 Kelly Sue DeConnick wrote both the 2012-2013 run and the 2014-2015 run.
 Each one has three trade paperbacks, which you can find easily on Amazon.
 The third run is one that Kelly Sue DeConnick worked on with Kelly Thompson, titled Captain Marvel and the Carol Corps.
 It’s a limited series that takes place during Secret Wars.
-Captain Marvel leads a squadron of female pilots and she’s the only superpower hero of the group.
+Captain Marvel leads a squadron of female pilots and she’s the only super-powered hero of the group.
 However, Captain Marvel also appears in A-Force by G. Willow Wilson if you want even more to read.
 A-Force is Battleworld’s team of all-female Avengers.
 The story continued into the “All-New, All-Different Marvel” relaunch in 2016.
 Hopefully, this reading tides some of you over during the wait.

-Captain Marvel will be released on March 8, 2019.
+Captain Marvel is slated for release on March 8, 2019.

 [Featured Image by Sonia Recchia/Getty Images]